wp-plugins/flyzoo/readme.txt

 == Description ==

+Flyzoo Chat is a powerful, feature-rich chat service designed to build advanced online communities.

-Reach, connect and engage your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.
+Reach, connect and engage your users.

+Ready for Users Ultra, Ultimate Member, BuddyPress and bbPress.
 Start your 14-day free trial now!

 Need more time to get started?
 Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat####

-* **Cloud based, fast and reliable**: Built to ensure a fast message delivery without touching your server
+* **Cloud based, fast and reliable**: Built to ensure a fast message delivery without using your server

 * **Single Sign On**: let users chat using their existing accounts